| Northrepps lies two miles south-east of

 members of the Gurney, Buxton and Barclay families who lived

-for many generations at Northrepps Manor House.
+for many generations at Northrepps Hall.
 The

 families, who were Quakers, inter-married and became a